SudiptaSanyal12/Credit_Card_Fraud_Detection/README.md

 2. **Preprocessing**:
    - Feature scaling using `StandardScaler`
-   - Train-test split with stratification
+   - Train-test split using a 70:30 ratio

 3. **Model Training**:
    - Implemented KNN classifier with optimal K value
-   - Evaluated with accuracy, precision, recall, and F1-score
+   - Evaluated with accuracy, precision, recall and F1-score

 4. **Model Evaluation**:
    - Confusion matrix
-   - ROC-AUC score
-   - Precision-recall trade-offs
+   - Accuracy, precision, recall and F1-score

 ---

 ## 📈 Results

-- The KNN model achieves good performance with careful handling of class imbalance and proper feature scaling.
+- The KNN model was evaluated using accuracy, precision, recall, F1-score and a confusion matrix after feature scaling.
 - **Note**: Since the dataset is highly imbalanced, accuracy alone is not a reliable metric.

 ---